Garbage & Recycling

 Did you know?

-The City of Edmonton diverts up to 60% of household waste from landfill through recycling and composting.
+The City of Edmonton diverts over 50% of household waste from landfill through recycling and composting.
 The organic portion of your household waste is sorted out and composted.

 What Goes Where?